rasheedibrahim-politics/rasheedibrahim-politics.github.io/_pages/research.md

 "Scale Effects of Rapid Transit and Automobile Adoption" (with [Paulina Oliva][poliva] and [Danae Hernández-Cortés][dhc]).  *Slides, preliminary draft available by request*.

 "Mortality Consequences of the Interstate Highway System" (with [Dustin Frye][dfrye]).

-"Tableau Vivant: A Compound AI System for Cheaper and Efficient Table Digitization at Scale" (with Veronica Backer Peral and [Vitaly Meursault][vitaly]).

 "Creating Water Amenities: Evidence from the Chicago River Reversal" (with [Mike Coury][coury] and [Allison Shertzer][allison]).